 Honors Program Completion

-Students may satisfy the requirements of both the Honors Program and their degree program by enrolling in the Honors sections of courses or electives within the degree program requirements.
-The student's Honors advisor and academic advisor will assist him/her with course selection.
+Students may satisfy the requirements of both the Honors Program and their degree program by enrolling in the Honors or Honors options courses within the degree program requirements.
+Campus Honors chairs, advisors, and counselors can assist students with course selection.

-Continuation in the Honors Program is contingent upon a student maintaining good academic standing and following guidelines for student conduct at NOVA as stated in the Student Handbook.
-To graduate with Honors, a student must maintain a GPA of 3.0 or higher in all Honors courses taken with no grade below a “C” in any Honors course.
+Continuation in the Honors Program is contingent upon a student maintaining good academic standing and adhering to the Student Code of Conduct.
+Receiving more than one grade lower than a “C” in an Honors course will result in dismissal from the Program or probation based on GPA status.
+To graduate with Honors, a student must maintain a cumulative GPA of 3.0 or higher AND an Honors GPA of 3.275 or higher with no Honors course grade below a “C.”

 Completion of the Honors Program will be designated on the student's official transcript and diploma.
 Students will also receive the Honors Certificate of Completion.
 This represents a significant enhancement of one's academic credentials.